Africa/Harvard School of Public Health Partnership for Cohort Research and Training: Addressing the Chronic Disease Problem

-Research Sites
+Research sites

-The Principal Investigators and host institutions for the African sites are: Dr. Jimmy Volmink who is the Dean of the Faculty of Health Sciences at Stellenbosch University in South Africa; Dr. Clement Adebamowo at the Institute of Human Virology in Nigeria; Dr. David Guwattude at Makerere University in Kampala and Dr. Francis Bajunirwe at Mbarara University in Mbarara, Uganda; and Dr. Marina Njelekela at Muhimbili University, in Tanzania.
+The Principal Investigators and host institutions for the African sites are: Dr. Jimmy Volmink who is the Dean of the Faculty of Health Sciences at Stellenbosch University in South Africa; Dr. Clement Adebamowo at the Institute of Human Virology in Nigeria; Dr. David Guwattude at Makerere University in Kampala, Uganda and Dr. Francis Bajunirwe at Mbarara University in Mbarara, Uganda; and Dr. Marina Njelekela at Muhimbili University in Tanzania.
 Cohorts in South Africa and Tanzania will consist of school teachers, and health professionals will be recruited in Nigeria.
 Complementing these groups will be participants from peri-urban and rural locations in Uganda, in order to capture a wide variety of lifestyles and populations.